 Whoa, what are we looking at?!?
 No, we’re not going fishing.
 This is Pacsafe’s steel mesh bag protector that comes in three sizes (55, 85, and 120-liter).
 This gizmo is definitely one of the best travel locks for backpackers.

-In case you prefer to buy the padlock and travel security cable in one swoop, here’s a combo package with mostly 5-star reviews by Lumintrail.
+In case you prefer to buy the padlock and travel security cable in one swoop, here’s a combo package by Lumintrail.
 The padlock is also a non-TSA luggage lock for those of you who prefer the non-TSA option.

 The locks above are currently the best non-TSA luggage locks on the market.
 I can smell the wood burning now that you’ve seen these options!